Reform Act 1832: Results

+Historiography

+The extensive scholarship on the Reform Act is filled with debates over its causes, nature, and impact.
+Historians have long grappled with whether it was a radical modernizing movement that successfully introduced democracy or rather a conservative measure intended to preserve traditional upper class rule by making a few necessary concessions and thus blocking a revolution.

 Provisions

 Abolition of seats

 The Reform Act's chief objective was the reduction of the number of nomination boroughs.
 There were 203 boroughs in England before the Act.
 The 56 smallest of these, as measured by their housing stock and tax assessments, were completely abolished.
 The next 30 smallest boroughs each lost one of their two MPs.
 In addition Weymouth and Melcombe Regis's four members were reduced to two.
 Thus in total the Act abolished 143 borough seats in England (one of the boroughs to be completely abolished, Higham Ferrers, returned only a single MP).

 Creation of new seats

 In their place the Act created 130 new seats in England and Wales: